 Business exemptions from COVID-19 rules

-You may not have to self-isolate or complete the passenger locator form even if you’ve recently travelled through or from a country or territory not on the travel corridors list.
-Check whether your job qualifies you for this exemption.
+Depending on your job, you may not have to take COVID-19 tests, quarantine or complete the passenger locator form when you travel to the UK.
+Check whether your job qualifies you for an exemption.

 COVID-19 Test to Release scheme for international arrivals